Amalfi-Festival/amalfi-festival-org/faq.md

 See listing of travel insurance agencies.

 Does my health insurance cover me in Italy?
 : You need to check your policy carefully to understand what kind of international coverage your provider offers.
-If there is any doubt, we recommend you consider a short-term policy for travel abroad to have a guarantee of coverage.
+If there is any doubt, we recommend you consider a short-term policy for travel abroad to have guaranteed coverage.

 </section>